alemart/surgescript/docs/engine/animation.md

 `exists`: boolean, read-only.

-Will be `true` if the current animation exists, i.e., if its sprite and its animation number have been defined in a .spr file.
+Will be `true` if the animation exists, i.e., if its sprite and its animation number have been defined in a .spr file.

 *Available since:* Open Surge 0.5.1